redhat-cip/rcip-cloudforms-tools/deployment/openstack/ansible/README.md

     - 3 Security Groups
     - 1 Volume
     - 80G Volume Storage

+# Some examples are given but must be replaced with your values:
 - edit deployment/openstack/ansible/heat-templates/environment.yaml and replace the values
+- edit deployment/openstack/ansible/extra_vars.json and replace the values

 # Launch
 ```